mozilla/addons-server/docs/topics/api/search.rst

 described below:

 * `q` (optional): The query string to search for.
-* `cat` (optional): The category ID to filter by.
+* `cat` (optional): The category slug or ID to filter by.
 Use the category API to find the ids of the categories.
 * `device` (optional): Filters by supported device.
 One of 'desktop', 'mobile', 'tablet', or 'gaia'.
 * `premium_types` (optional): Filters by whether the app is free or